MattesGroeger/parsley-param-binding/README.md

 	private function init():void
 	{
-		resourceManager.params.registerParam("username", user.name); // changes to user.name won't be reflected in the translations
+		resourceManager.params.registerParam("username", user.name);
 		resourceManager.params.registerParam("br", "\n");

+		// unregister
+		resourceManager.params.unregisterParam("br");
 	}

+*Note:* If you change the value of `user.name` after registering it as a `param`, it won't be reflected in the translations.
+Instead you can use the `registerParamBinding()` method or justs use the `[ParamBinding]` metadata tag.

 **What does this mean for my existing code?**